-Living in the present helps us to act with deliberate intention.
-The past has gone and the future is an imagination.
-All we have is this moment and it is a beautiful gift that was not guaranteed.
+Live in the present.
+The past has gone and the future is imagination.
+All we have is this moment; a beautiful gift that was not guaranteed.
 How do you want to use this gift?
-By living in the present we can realign our goals to where we really want to be: according to our own values, not the interests of others.
+By living in the present we can realign our goals to where we really want to be, according to our own values.

-Don’t set your mind on things you don’t possess…, but count the blessings you actually possess and think how much you would desire them if they weren’t already yours.
+Don’t set your mind on things you don’t possess…but count the blessings

 How many of us wish we had more?
 We look at our peers with secret envy or resentment?
 How many of us take the opportunity to see what we already have?
 Take a moment each day to list three things you are grateful for.
 Soon you will realise you have so much already and certainly enough to help you get to where you want to be.